canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/apparmor.rst

 Audit logs
 ----------

-Whether the profile is in enforcing or in complain mode, ppArmor logs all access denials.
+Whether the profile is in enforcing or in complain mode, AppArmor logs all access denials.
 These logs are typically written to the system log (e.g., ``/var/log/syslog`` or ``/var/log/audit/audit.log``).

 The logs typically include: